-This spring you’ll find unique flavors from the great diversity of ingredients found in each of the 8 regions of Oaxaca.
+Within this season you’ll find unique flavours from the great diversity of ingredients found in each of the 8 regions of Oaxaca.
 Mainly from the Sierra Sur, but above all from the community that inspires us; San Mateo Yucutindoó, where the fields are largely free of pesticides and native ingredients and wild crops are grown with natural rainwater irrigation, meaning that much of our produce comes in its purest state.

 In each dish we proudly express our gastronomic singularity and cultural heritage using ancestral techniques and numerous types of corn, chilies, seeds, tomatoes, herbs, mushrooms, and pumpkins.